History of fire brigades in the United Kingdom: 19752013

 The Local Government (Scotland) Act 1973 reorganised local government from 1975.
 County councils and town councils were abolished, making regional or islands area councils the new fire authorities, except where a combined fire authority was present.
 Some of the new administrative areas were grouped, and eight brigades were formed in all.
 Minor name changes took place throughout the life of these brigades; "Northern" was changed to "Highlands and Islands" in 1983, "Central Region" became "Central Scotland" when local government was again reformed in 1996, and all brigades except Tayside and the Highlands and Islands eventually adopted the name "Fire and Rescue Service".

 Since 2013

 Under the terms of the Police and Fire Reform (Scotland) Act 2012, the eight regional services were replaced by a single Scottish Fire and Rescue Service for the whole of Scotland, with effect from 1 April 2013.
 The Scottish Fire and Rescue Service has its headquarters in Cambuslang (having initially been based in Perth).

 Fire brigades in Northern Ireland

 As in Great Britain, there were numerous local authority fire brigades in Northern Ireland until the Second World War.
-On 1 March 1942 all brigades were nationalised by the Fire Services (Emergency Provisions) (NI) Act 1942 as the National Fire Service (Northern Ireland).
+On 1 March 1942 all brigades were nationalised by the Fire Services (Emergency Provisions) Act (Northern Ireland) 1942 (6 & 7 Geo.
+6. c.
+5 (N.I.)) as the National Fire Service (Northern Ireland).

-On 1 January 1948, the Fire Services Act (Northern Ireland) 1947 came into effect.
+On 1 January 1948, the Fire Services Act (Northern Ireland) 1947 (c.
+10 (N.I.)) came into effect.
 This provided for the establishment of four brigades in the province: